Comparison of Two-Level System Microwave Losses in Pure Bulk Microcrystalline Nb2O5 and NbO2 Oxide Samples: Discussion and Conclusions

 \section{Discussion and Conclusions}

-These results clearly identify amorphous \ch{Nb2O5} as the principal TLS host among the native \ch{Nb} oxides, while \ch{NbO2} contributes to TLS losses negligibly under analogous experimental conditions.
-It was previously suggested that TLS in \ch{Nb2O5} arise from intrinsic structural disorder and oxygen vacancies that create under-coordinated Nb sites \cite{DuBois2013}.
+These results clearly identify \ch{Nb2O5} samples in this study as a principal host of TLS, while the \ch{NbO2} samples contribute to TLS losses negligibly under analogous experimental conditions.
+It was previously suggested that TLS in \ch{Nb2O5} arise from intrinsic structural disorder that can manifest as dangling bonds or oxygen vacancies that create under-coordinated Nb sites \cite{DuBois2013}.
 These sites can reorient between metastable configurations, forming electric dipoles that couple to the cavity field and yield the observed TLS behavior, where $Q_\text{i}$ drops off as circulating power decreases and then remains constant at even lower powers.

-This explains prior observations that removing or thinning the outer \ch{Nb2O5} layer, whether by HF etching or high-temperature annealing, significantly improves superconducting resonator quality factors \cite{Romanenko2017}.
-Even when crystalline suboxides such as \ch{NbO2} remain, eliminating the amorphous, vacancy-rich \ch{Nb2O5} layer is sufficient to suppress TLS losses.

-The ordered lattice of \ch{NbO2} provides well-defined Nb–O coordination, suppressing low-energy bistable configurations and preventing TLS formation.
-Although both materials were used in powdered form, their atomic-scale structures differ. \ch{NbO2} consists of microcrystalline grains with long-range order, whereas \ch{Nb2O5} is largely amorphous and oxygen-deficient \cite{Villars2023}.
-This atomic structural distinction, not macroscopic traits, governs their contrasting loss behavior.
+The contrasting TLS behavior observed between the two oxides is consistent with their underlying crystal structures.
+The \ch{Nb2O5} samples are monoclinic, which is known to have low symmetry and may host more defects in the crystal structure.
+This in turn can host many TLS candidates, such as oxygen vacancies or dangling bonds.
+Meanwhile, the \ch{NbO2} samples are tetragonal, which are much more symmetric and therefore will not host as many defects in the crystal structure \cite{Kittel2004, Tilley2008, Hammond2001}.
+The more constrained structure of tetragonal crystals limit the number of defect configurations that can form bistable dipoles capable of coupling to the microwave field.
+Consequently, the monoclinic \ch{Nb2O5} samples exhibit clear TLS‑related loss, whereas the tetragonal \ch{NbO2} samples do not.

 We model the electric field distribution in the cavity and the sample using ANSYSS HFSS and thus obtain the participation ration.
 This leads us to the conclusion that the loss tangent for the \ch{Nb2O5} is in the range $10^{-4}<\delta<10^{-2}$, which is in agreement with previous publications \cite{Burnett2017, Verjauw2021}.
-In particular the natural oxide occuring in a 3D microwave cavity, measured in \cite{Kalboussi2025}, showed a similar value, namely $10^{-4}<\delta<10^{-3}$.
+In particular the natural oxide occurring in a 3D microwave cavity, measured in \cite{Kalboussi2025}, showed a similar value, namely $10^{-4}<\delta<10^{-3}$.